Priority Action Item - Minority Inclusion

 • Several City departments participated in WKY Launch Experience in March 2022 which provided an opportunity to share career and educational opportunities with approximately 800 eighth grade students.

 • City sponsored and partnered with the Paducah-McCracken County NAACP and the Carson Center the first-ever Juneteenth Celebration in 2022.
-City also co-sponsored the August 8th Celebration and participated in the parade.
+City also co-sponsors the August 8th Celebration and participates in the parade.

 Inclusive Recruiting Focusing on inclusive recruitment processes by assembling a list of local minority groups for job announcements, posting positions on national minority professional associations, and working with the Leadership Team to break down barriers that exist to apply for city positions.
 Example: The City held firefighter testing locally at no cost to the participants.

-Paducah Diversity Advisory Board The City worked with citizens to establish the structure, purpose, and bylaws of the Paducah Diversity Advisory Board.
+Paducah Diversity Advisory Board (PDAB) The City worked with citizens to establish the structure, purpose, and bylaws of the Paducah Diversity Advisory Board.
 The Board began meeting monthly in May 2021.
 The Board presented a community update at the May 9, 2022, meeting of the Paducah Board of Commissioners.
+The City is working on drafting a diversity statement.

 Training Diversity, Equity and Inclusion Training for all city employees was held March 8-10, 2022, with a professional trainer.
-Human Resources is working with the Paducah Diversity Advisory Board and other HR professionals to determine the next training or engagement opportunity.
+The City Leadership Team participated in DE&I training in June 2023.
+Human Resources is working with the Paducah Diversity Advisory Board and other HR professionals to determine additional training or engagement opportunities.

 Commission Priorities